 First aid for burns and scalds: key steps

-Then take the following first aid steps:
+Also take the following first aid steps:

 - Make sure the area is safe, and there’s no further risk of injury.
 Take the child to a safe place if possible.

 - As soon as possible, hold the burned area under cool running water for a total of 20 minutes.
 This will reduce tissue damage and pain.
-You don’t have to cool the burn for 20 minutes all at once.
-If your child gets upset or cold, treat the burn for a few minutes and then take a break before treating the burn again.
-You can cool the burn like this for up to three hours following the injury.

-- When you’ve finished the water treatment or while you’re taking the child to see a doctor, cover the burn with a loose, light, non-sticky dressing like plastic wrap or a plastic ziplock bag.
+- When you’ve finished the water treatment or while you’re taking the child to see a doctor, cover the burn with a loose, light, non-sticky dressing like plastic wrap or a clear plastic bag.

 - Raise burned limbs.

-When to call an ambulance for a burn
+When to call an ambulance for a burn or scald

-Call an ambulance if:
+Call an ambulance if the burn or scald:

-- the burn or scald is the size of a 20-cent piece or larger
+- is the size of a 20-cent piece or larger

-- the burn looks raw, angry or blistered
+- looks raw, angry or blistered

-- you’re not sure how bad the burn is.
+Also get medical help if you’re not sure how bad the burn is.

 What not to do with burns